amina-liaquat56/Web-Development-Crash-Course/README.md

 **Day 04-**

-Lists in HTML: Lists are used to all sort of things
+Lists in HTML: Lists are used to all sort of things.

 Types of Lists:
 - ordered list